Prof. Dr. Dr. h.c. mult. Reinhard Zimmermann

 From 2001 Reinhard Zimmermann served as a member of the board of the German Association of Professors of Private Law (Zivilrechtslehrervereinigung); from 2011 to 2015 he was Chairman of that Association.
 From 2014 to 2022, he served as Chairman of the Association of Comparative Law (Gesellschaft für Rechtsvergleichung).
 He is a Founding Member of the Senate of the European Law Institute and since 2017 its Speaker.
 In 2006 he was elected Chairman of the Human Sciences Section of the Max Planck Society; between 2006 and 2010 he was Senator ex officio and since 2011 he is an Elected Senator of the Max Planck Society.

-Reinhard Zimmermann has been President of the German National Academic Foundation (Studienstiftung des deutschen Volkes) since 2011.
+Reinhard Zimmermann was President of the German National Academic Foundation (Studienstiftung des deutschen Volkes) from 2011 to 2023.

 He has been a Guest Professor at the Universities of Chicago (Max Rheinstein Visiting Professor), New Orleans, Edinburgh, Stellenbosch, Berkeley, Yale, Cornell, Auckland, Santiago de Chile, Cambridge (A.L.
 Goodhart Professor and Fellow at St. John’s College), and Oxford (Visiting Fellow, All Souls College).